taqin/react-bulma-tsx/README.md

 ## Built With

 * [React](https://reactjs.org) - The JavaScript library for building user interfaces.
-* [Bulma](https://bulma.io/) - An open source CSS framework based on Flexbox and used by more than 150,000 developers..
+* [Bulma](https://bulma.io/) - An open source CSS framework based on Flexbox and used by more than 150,000 developers.
+* [Typescript](https://www.typescriptlang.org/) - TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.